 - 1 c. all-purpose flour

-Serve warm, with a scoop of vanilla ice cream.
+- Serve this dessert while it's still warm, with scoops of vanilla ice cream.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 See our disclosure policy for more info.